 It is qualified privilege if the maker of the statement has a duty to share information to a receiver who has an interest in receiving the information.
 This may be a defence even if the statement is untrue, however it may be defeated by malicious intent.
 Just like the bad job references, employers may make statements to other employers interested in the information as long as the employer was not acting with malice.

 The defence of justification is simply truth.
 Parties who argue justification have the burden of proving the truth to their statement.
-The risk to arguing justification is that if a party fails to show the truthfulness in the statement, a court may order costs against them.
+The risk of arguing justification is that if a party fails to show the truthfulness in the statement, a court may order costs against them.